banner

 }

-When you create a thread, you must prepare a Looper for that thread; otherwise, when the Handler sends a message, it will crash (as mentioned above, it will check).
-The main steps of creation are as follows:
+Whenever you create a thread, you must prepare a Looper for that thread; otherwise, when the Handler sends messages, it will crash (as mentioned earlier, it will check).
+The main steps for creation are as follows:

 Create Handler to send & receive messages